Raoshwill99/btcs/README.md

 The spending limits feature provides granular control over transaction amounts:

-- Each owner can have an individual spending limit set by an admin.
+- Each owner can have individual spending limits set for each asset type by an admin.
-- When submitting a transaction, the amount is checked against the sender's spending limit.
+- When submitting a transaction, the amount is checked against the sender's spending limit for that specific asset.
 - Transactions exceeding the sender's spending limit will be rejected.

 ## Usage